 When his leaps threatened to throw him into orbit, he relaxed against the mountainside.
 He was high enough.

 Above him the mud-sky burned royal indigo.
 Stars lounged in inconceivable constellations.
 They drifted so quickly Jay saw the ebb and flow of galactic clouds.
-These cosmic eddies suggested a figure in the black background of space.
+These cosmic eddies outlined a figure in the black background of space.
 Some grand human shape crossed its muscular arms across its chest.
+There was an unidentifiable magic in the star-man, broad-shouldered and with somber expression, which suggested to Jay the contemplation of all suffering of all sentient beings.

 Jay spent an indeterminate amount of time staring at the cupcake until he was able to speak.
 “Faith.
 Hey, Faith.”